Hikes in the Elk Valley, BC

 Ferry Creek Falls and Mount Proctor

-This demanding yet rewarding hike offers a little something for everyone interested in the natural history of the Elk Valley.
+This demanding yet rewarding hike offers a little something for anyone interested in the natural history of the Elk Valley.
 The gain in elevation allows hikers to see a range of wild plants and animals.
-Alpine meadows to woodland areas make for excellent bear habitat while some of the trail does cross avalanches paths.
+Alpine meadows to woodland areas make for excellent bear habitat while some of the trail crosses avalanches paths.

-Access is from Highway 3 East, where hikers should take the first left after the bridge leading to Sparwood.
-There are a couple of options from here, the visitor information centre is one starting point or alternatively hikers can follow the road for 400 meters to a turn-off to the right onto Fairy Creek Road.
-Follow this road for 800 meters going under the powerline and turning right before the closed gate to the park.
-From here follow the trailhead up the road for 200 meters where there is a sign indicating the Fairy Creek trailhead.
+Access to the start of the hike is from Highway 3 East, where hikers should take the first left after the bridge leading to Sparwood.
+There are a couple of options from here, the visitor information centre is one starting point or alternatively hikers can follow the road for 400 metres to a turn-off to the right onto Fairy Creek Road.
+Follow this road for 800 metres going under the powerline and turning right before the closed gate to the park.
+From here follow the trail head up the road for 200 metres where there is a sign indicating the Fairy Creek trail.

-Hiking to Fairy Creek is an easy one-hour hike through a forest, with an elevation gain of 260 meters.
+Hiking to Fairy Creek is an easy one-hour hike through a forest, with an elevation gain of 260 metres.

 The Mount Proctor section of the trail is simply a continuation of the Ferry Creek Trail and well worth the extra time and effort.
 The hike to the top of Mount Proctor takes approximately four hours for those with a good level of fitness, with an overall time period of seven to ten hours for the entire trail.

 Mount Fernie is impossible to miss, you first gaze upon as you enter town, from any direction the mountain looms over the town like its protector.
-What else, it also offer the shortest hiking trail to a view overlooking Fernie.
+It also offer the shortest hiking trail to a view overlooking Fernie.
 Just be warned, it is very steep.

 To access the Mount Fernie hiking trail head west out of town and turn left at the bridge over the Elk River, just past the Bridge Bistro.
 Turning off Highway 3, hikers follow Riverside Road before taking the first left onto Beach Street and continuing.
 When Beach Street curves round to the right it turns into Burma Road, continue for 0.25 miles before parking off the road at the trailhead sign.

-Recently described by Explore magazine as a ‘great unknown’ Heiko’s Trail is the crown jewel amongst Fernie’s numerous hiking trails.
-Heiko’s is also one tough hike, climbing a total of 1400 meters the trail is also known as the Mountain Lakes Trails – except you won’t hear anyone in Fernie calling it by that name.
+Recently described by Explore magazine as a ‘great unknown’, Heiko’s Trail is the crown jewel amongst Fernie’s numerous hiking trails.
+Heiko’s is also one tough hike, climbing a total of 1400 metres the trail is also known as the Mountain Lakes Trails – except you won’t hear anyone in Fernie calling it by that name.

-Heiko’s traverses through old-growth forests, passes caves, waterfalls and alpine meadows while also crosses not one but two mountain passes.
+Heiko’s traverses through old-growth forests, passes caves, waterfalls and alpine meadows while also crossing not one but two mountain passes.

 The trail itself was created with the help of thousands of volunteers and only completed in 2003.
-Starting up Hartley Lake Road the trail is rated as a long hike and physical fitness is required.
+Starting around 20km down Hartley Lake Road, the trail is rated as a long hike and physical fitness is required.
 Leave by mid-morning at the latest if you wish to return before dark.

 To access the Three Sisters, hikers must travel around five miles along the Hartley Lake Road to the first left turn past Hartley Lake itself.
 Entering a dirt track, which is accessible by those with four-wheel drive vehicles, you travel 1.5 miles before the trails starts.
 The approach to the Three Sisters is from the back.